Textile manufacture during the British Industrial Revolution: Start of the Revolution

 In 1783 a mill was built in Manchester at Shudehill, at the highest point in the city away from the river.
 Shudehill Mill was powered by a 30 ft diameter waterwheel.
 Two storage ponds were built, and the water from one passed from one to the other turning the wheel.
 A steam driven pump returned the water to the higher reservoir.
 The steam engine was of the atmospheric type.
 An improvement devised by Joshua Wrigley, trialled in Chorlton-upon-Medlock used two Savery engines to supplement the river in driving on overshot waterwheel.

 In 1784, Edmund Cartwright invented the power loom, and produced a prototype in the following year.
 His initial venture to exploit this technology failed, although his advances were recognised by others in the industry.
-Others such as Robert Grimshaw (whose factory was destroyed in 1790 as part of the growing reaction against the mechanization of the industry) and Austin - developed the ideas further.
+Others such as Robert Grimshaw (whose factory was destroyed in 1790 as part of the growing reaction against the mechanisation of the industry) and Austin - developed the ideas further.

 In the 1790s industrialists, such as John Marshall at Marshall's Mill in Leeds, started to work on ways to apply some of the techniques which had proved so successful in cotton to other materials, such as flax.

 In 1803, William Radcliffe invented the dressing frame which was patented under the name of Thomas Johnson which enabled power looms to operate continuously.